Estimated reading time: 4 minutes

-If you try adding 5 drops of an essential oil with a carrier oil (such as olive, avocado or organic fractionated coconut), you will be able to breathe in the essential oil to relieve your stress.
+If you try adding 5 drops of essential oil with a carrier oil (such as olive, avocado, or organic fractionated coconut), you will be able to breathe in the essential oil to relieve your stress.

 #3.
 Relax with the aroma from a diffuser

-By placing 6 drops of either a single essential oil or an oil blend to an aromatic diffuser, it can help to calm and relax you.
+By placing 6 drops of either a single essential oil or an oil blend into an aromatic diffuser, it can help to calm and relax you.